What are Shin Splints?

 Before returning to exercise, you should be pain-free for at least 2 weeks.
 Keep in mind that, when you return to exercise, it must be at a lower level of intensity.
 You should not be exercising as often as you did before, or for the same length of time.
 Be sure to warm up and stretch thoroughly before you exercise.

 Increase training slowly.
 If you start to feel the same pain, stop exercising immediately.
 Use a cold pack and rest for a day or two.
 Return to training again at a lower level of intensity.
 Increase training even more slowly than before.

 A stress fracture is a very small crack or group of cracks that form in the bone itself.
 The most common site for a stress fracture is the lower part of the tibia.

 In stress fractures, the pain is usually in one or multiple specific or focused spots along the shin bone.
 The pain of a stress fracture is also a deep, throbbing pain in comparison to pain of shin splints that is usually described as tight and dull ache.
 Impact, when your foot hits the ground, is painful and pain will normally occur with regular activities such as climbing stairs, walking or sitting.

 Like shin splints, stress fractures are also usually caused by overuse and rest is an important treatment.
 Take time off from the activity that caused the pain and engage in pain-free activity for six to eight weeks to allow time for the stress fracture to heal.

-Your well-being is important to us.
+At Raleigh Orthopaedic, our team of sports medicine therapists and specialists are committed to providing you with the best possible treatment and long-term outcome for your injury or condition.
 Click the button below or call us to schedule an appointment with one of our orthopedic specialists.
 If your injury or condition is recent, you can walk right into one of our Raleigh Orthopaedic Urgent Care locations for immediate care.
 For rehabilitation and physical therapy, no referral is needed to see one of our physical therapists.